How Can You Remember The Planets In Order

 The order of the planets from the Sun outward is: Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, and Neptune.
 These eight planets are categorized into inner, rocky planets (Mercury, Venus, Earth, and Mars) and outer, gas giants (Jupiter and Saturn) and ice giants (Uranus and Neptune).
 Before 2006, Pluto was considered the ninth planet, but it is now classified as a dwarf planet.

 Learning the order of the planets can be challenging because it requires memorizing a specific sequence.
 Mnemonics, which are memory aids that rely on associations, are particularly useful for this task.
-These tools often involve creating a memorable sentence or phrase where each word's first letter corresponds to a planet's name.
+Also, these tools often involve creating a memorable sentence or phrase where each word's first letter corresponds to a planet's name.
 Over time, these phrases become ingrained in your memory, allowing you to quickly recall the order of the planets.

 Comprehensive Overview